oliver2619/svg-editor/README.md

 # Bugs (2)
 * undo insert shape / redo remove group: when shape is selected causes error
-* has been checked error in tools component
 * box shapes: ViewService.getElementsContainingPoint and ViewService.getSelectionBoundingBox is not correct with transformations